vaxkun/ReinhardtLike-Shield-ShaderForge/README.md

 PostProcessingStack, its official from unity technologies: https://assetstore.unity.com/packages/essentials/post-processing-stack-83912
 ````
-OK! now we have only on thing to do after starting to make the shader.
+OK! now we have only on thing to do before starting to make the shader.
 The mesh that will contain our shader, you will be able to download it from this project.

 Head up to unity menu and go on "Window--> Shader Forge" and this window will pop up: ![WOW!](https://i.imgur.com/kBIoIPg.png)
 Hit "New Shader" and then "Custom Lighting", then, save it wherever you want INSIDE the project and call it however you want, but if its something weird be sure to remember it.